 - 3.2 Accidents and injuries can ruin lives, damage reputations and cost money.
 Risk assessments are a fundamental part of any school's procedures they make good sense and they enable schools to focus on prevention rather than reacting when things go wrong.
-In many cases risk assessments enable schools to implement simple measures which are easy to implement and which are very effective. - 3.3 Our risk assessments are reviewed and updated regularly. - 3.4 All staff and pupils receive training to ensure they are competent and confident in assessing and managing risk appropriate to their needs. - 3.5 Risk assessments will cover all matters considered of risk to the school community.
+In many cases risk assessments enable schools to implement simple measures which are easy to implement and which are very effective. - 3.3 Our risk assessments are reviewed and updated regularly.
+It will be clear when risk assessments should be completed and by whom, any system of authorisation, recording procedures, training for staff and a system for monitoring and evaluating effectiveness. - 3.4 All staff and pupils receive training to ensure they are competent and confident in assessing and managing risk appropriate to their needs. - 3.5 Risk assessments will cover all matters considered of risk to the school community.
 Examples of these are set out below.